colepeters/multiselect/README.md

 In general I think this was a great technical exercise, with lots of areas for candidates to sink their teeth into.
 Frontend architecture and design systems are two areas of work that I deeply enjoy getting lost in, so I appreciated the nature of this challenge as well.
 I found the documentation to be generally fantastic, while leaving enough out to encourage candidates to ask questions, which I think is important.

 I would say that the stated time is a bit optimistic.
-Although I really got into the weeds on this exercise and thus spent a fair bit more time than suggested, I think a ballpark for 6–8 hours would be much more appropriate given the dual focus on both technical architecture _and_ a fairly complex UI component.
+Although I really got into the weeds on this exercise and thus spent a fair bit more time than suggested, I think a ballpark of 6–8 hours would be much more appropriate given the dual focus on both technical architecture _and_ a fairly complex UI component.
 In my opinion, the stated estimate (4-6 hours in the email I received, 3–4 hours in the attached documentation) would be more suitable to only implementing the UI component without considering the full technical architecture.

 As a whole I really appreciated this exercise, and had a good time working through it!